 The school will ensure that all children have access to a balanced and broadly based curriculum and that the programmes of study are flexible enough to meet every child's needs.
+No child will be excluded from any learning activity due to impairment or learning difficulty unless it is clearly of benefit to that individual and leads to inclusion.
 Learning styles will be absorbing and effectively differentiated and the teaching styles will be diverse.
 All staff will work in a way to avoid the isolation of the children they are supporting.

 Differentiation takes a variety of forms within teacher planning.
-Learning objectives are always made explicit and activities may be adapted or planned separately as appropriate.
+Learning intentions are always made explicit and activities may be adapted or planned separately as appropriate.
 Alternative methods of responding and recording may also be planned for where this is appropriate.
 Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through specialist resources such as ICT where this is appropriate.
 The school will ensure that the hidden curriculum and extra curricular activities are barrier free and do not exclude any pupils.